hawkore/ignite-hk/modules/spring-data-2.2/README.txt

 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

-Improved with additional features:
+Main features:

-- Supports multiple ignite instances on same JVM (@RepositoryConfig).
+- Supports multiple Ignite instances on same JVM (@RepositoryConfig).
 - Supports query tuning parameters in @Query annotation
 - Supports projections
 - Supports Page and Stream responses